Registration & filing

 We help turn an established trading position into a cleaner, more defensible registration strategy.

-Registering a trademark in Australia involves a structured process administered by IP Australia, the government body responsible for intellectual property rights.
+Filing a trademark application in Australia involves a structured process administered by IP Australia, the government body responsible for intellectual property rights.
 Understanding each stage helps you plan timing, budget, and expectations.

 1. Pre-filing: Search and Strategy — Before filing, a professional trademark search confirms your mark is available and a strategic review ensures you're applying for the right type of mark in the right Nice Classification classes.
 This stage typically takes 1–2 weeks.